From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Focus on clarity and simplicity

 As we’ve seen, providing too many details will confuse your AI tool.
-The solution is to talk to AI as if it’s a fifth-grader or a very inexperienced trainee.
+The solution is to talk to AI as if it’s a fifth-grader or a very inexperienced trainee in simple and conversational language.

 Use clear and concise language